nestauk/dap_taltech/dap_taltech/tutorials/llms/README.md

 This directory contains tutorials related to LLMs.
 It primarily focuses on the practicalities of building LLM applications.
 There are two tutorials to follow along with:

-1. `basics_of_langchains.ipynb` - This tutorial introduces the basics of langchains and how to use them to build LLM applications.
-It coverts prompts, chains, agents and Retrieval Augmented Generation (RAG).
+1. `basics_of_langchains.ipynb` - This tutorial introduces the basics of LangChain and how to use the library to build LLM applications.
+It covers prompts, chains, agents and Retrieval Augmented Generation (RAG).
 There are **🛸 TASK** to complete along the way.

 2. `llm_innovation_mapping.ipynb` - This tutorial applies what we learn in `basics_of_langchains.ipynb` to a fictional innovation mapping scenario.
-It serves as example project inspiration for your project work later in the hack week.
+It serves as example project inspiration and provides codeblocks to use for your project work later in the hack week.

 ### LLM set up